Expand

 For purposes of Company A’s goodwill impairment testing, all of Company B’s assets (including goodwill) and liabilities are assigned to a new reporting unit, Reporting Unit X.

 Subsequent to the acquisition, another entity unexpectedly introduces a product that competes directly with Reporting Unit X’s primary product.
 As a result, the fair value of Reporting Unit X falls to $1,100 and Company A tests Reporting Unit X’s goodwill for impairment.
-For simplicity, assume that neither the carrying amount of Reporting Unit X nor the sum of the fair values of Reporting Unit X’s assets and liabilities change between the acquisition date and the goodwill impairment testing date.
+For simplicity, assume that the carrying amount of Reporting Unit X did not change between the acquisition date and the goodwill impairment testing date.
 Further, assume that Reporting Unit X’s net assets other than goodwill do not require adjustment in accordance with other GAAP (e.g., ASC 360-10).
 For simplicity, all tax effects have been ignored.

 How would a goodwill impairment loss at Reporting Unit X be allocated to the controlling and noncontrolling interest?